lelandbatey/CS-223-WSUTC/Homework04/cs223-Quiz02-HW04-Description.md

 library.

 The program should also read a file containing lists of 2-D points of mass and NET, called the *observed list*.
 Each item in this file will also have a number called the ID (for index).
-For each item in the observed list, perform a nearest neighbor search returning the closest peptide sequence and elution time.
+For each item in the observed list, perform a nearest neighbor search of the k-d tree, returning the closest peptide sequence and elution time.
 Your program should print **(in CSV format)** to standard output the list of all found peptides.
 Your distance function should be a Euclidean distance based on mass and NET.

 Example data files are given on the Angel site.
 Your program will be run as following: